-Every year children present their ideas through creating a project portfolio complete with photographs, sketches and notes documenting their design process and final designs and creating a three dimensional architectural model showcasing their ideas.
+Every year children present their ideas by creating a project portfolio complete with photographs, sketches and notes documenting their design process and final designs and creating a three-dimensional architectural model showcasing their ideas.
 Pupils then submit their design to an interschool competition.

 Prizes for the following categories are awarded to classes;

 Best Class Effort, Most Imaginative Design, Model-Making Prize , Most ‘Buildable’ Design , Design Development Prize